csmartins/devops-scripting-challenge/README.md

 ======
 * You must fork this repository into your own account.
 * Once finished, you must open a PR in PayCertify's repo and send the PR url to the recruiter.
-* After you are evaluation, if you passed, the recruiter will schedule the next step in the interview process.
+* After your evaluation, if you passed, the recruiter will schedule the next step in the interview process.

 ## Format